 About the course

-This course investigates Scandinavian fiction, as it has come to be known from cinema and television series from the past 25 years.
-From a national and international perspective, Scandinavian film and television drama are doing very well, and can pride themselves with Oscar awards and nominations as well as international Emmy awards.
+This course investigates Scandinavian culture through its most distinguished films and television drama serials, emphasising the outcome of the past 25 years.
+From a national and an international perspective, Scandinavian film and television drama are doing very well, and can pride themselves with Oscar awards and nominations as well as international Emmy awards.
+The course aims to explore the film and television texts in light of key characteristics of the Scandinavian societies and culture while delving into the key figures, themes and stylistic traits of contemporary Scandinavian cinema and television.

 To view the curriculum for FFV2010 Scandinavian Culture in Film and Television, please search here.
 Do notice that the curriculum might not be ready until a few weeks prior to the official semester start.